37+ Google SERP Features: A Complete Guide

 Overview

-The element at the top of the search results displays the schedule of particular events (concerts, TV shows, etc.).
+The element at the search results’ top displays event schedules (concerts, TV shows, etc.).

 Example